-CGE interval analytic functions can be used to gather fine-grained detail about intervals.
+Interval functions can be used to gather fine-grained detail about intervals.
 For example, they can be used to:

-- determine if a time period that ends at the same time is contiguous with one that starts at the same time. - determine whether or not two or more time intervals intersect. - determine the continuity of a given time period.
+- Determine if a time period that ends at the same time is contiguous with one that starts at the same time. - Determine whether or not two or more time intervals intersect. - Determine the continuity of a given time period.